GuanceCloud/datakit/internal/export/doc/en/dca.md

 === "DCA enabled on host installation"

+    > **Installing DataKit 1.x:** The command in this section installs DataKit `2.x` by default, so the install script uses the `/datakit-v2/` path.
+To install DataKit `1.x`, replace `/datakit-v2/` with `/datakit/` in the URL.
+The static resource domain in the URL is rendered for the current documentation brand.

     Add the following environment variables before installing the command:

     - `DK_DCA_ENABLE`: Whether to turn on, turn on set to `on`